-- Spot 3P sellers, non-compliant or unauthorized sellers.
+- Spot 3P sellers, non-compliant or unauthorised sellers.

 5. Clear Return Policy

-Make sure you analyze your return data and address the products with the highest return rates and volumes.
+Make sure you analyse your return data and address the products with the highest return rates and volumes.
 High return rates have a bad influence on winning the buy box on marketplaces!

 6. Availability & Delivery Time

-As a brand, you can benefit from monitoring if your resellers communicate a clear delivery time and stock text.
-Once shoppers ordered a product online, they want it, and they want it fast!
+You can benefit from monitoring if your resellers communicate a clear delivery time and stock text.
+Once shoppers order a product online, they want it, and they want it fast!
 On average global consumers expect to wait less than three days (2.85) for their order to be delivered (Wunderman Thompson's future shopping report).